Coeur-Alexandrine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-echo '#!/bin/bash >README.md
+#!/bin/bash
-echo 'Create a script that switches the current user to the user betty'>>README.md
+Create a script that switches the current user to the user betty